-A Call to Serve: Effects of Mission in Ecuador
+A Call to Serve: Meeting Health Care Needs in Rural Ecuador

 Jane Spreckelson, a senior in high school, traveled to Ecuador in mid-August with the Disque Foundation team.
 The purpose of the trip was to train health care providers and other indigenous people of the Andes in Basic Life Support skills, as well as to partner with FIBUSPAM, PACH and Trek Coalition to provide life-changing medical services through their primary care, dentistry, ophthalmology and multi-specialty surgical programs.

 The experience proved to be much more than expected.
 Jane has graciously shared her reflection essay drawing parallels from her trip with the Disque Foundation in 2012 and her week in Ecuador in the hope of inspiring others to contribute as well.

 As a naive 11 year-old-girl, I set off on my first mission trip to Costa Rica.
 While performing maintenance tasks at an orphanage, I widened my understanding of myself and the world.
 I viewed a world I never dreamed of.
 This marks the first time I recall feeling my heart tugging me towards serving the less fortunate.
 Flash-forward to my 17 year-old-self as I partake in a medical mission trip in Ecuador; I feel that familiar tugging at my heart when I grasp the little calloused hand in mine.
 In the past, I felt uncertain about my path, and these moments pointed me in the direction of my dreams.

 I opened the door to service through my mission trips.
 While in Costa Rica I performed maintenance improvements around an orphanage and interacted with the children.
 This made my young heart brim with love and proved to be an unshakable feeling.
 So when the opportunity arose again to partake in another mission trip, I took advantage of the opportunity.